v8.89.8

 Setting up Pintura Image Editor with jQuery

 For a quick start use the jQuery example project as a guideline.
-It includes a normal, modal, and overlay editor example.
+It includes a normal, modal, and overlay editor example and uses the Pintura jQuery adapter to create the Pintura jQuery API.

 Default jQuery implementation example